Can Microcanonical Langevin Dynamics Leverage Mini-Batch Gradient Noise?: Acknowledgements

 \section{Acknowledgements}

 This research was supported by grants from NVIDIA and utilized NVIDIA products, including NVIDIA A100 and NVIDIA RTX 6000 GPUs.
+DR’s research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 578966082.
 This material is also based upon work supported in part by the Heising-Simons Foundation grant 2021-3282, by the NSF CSSI grant award No. 2311559, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory to enable research for Data-intensive Machine Learning and Analysis.
-The authors also thank Julius Kobialka for helpful discussions.
+The authors thank Julius Kobialka for helpful discussions and also thank the four anonymous ICML 2026 reviewers for their constructive and helpful feedback.